Wind Farms in Western New York

 Potential environmental impacts of wind power plants

-A wind power plant (not just a windmill or a wind turbine) involves 60 or more industrial wind turbines, each with an access road sturdy enough to accommodate a 500-ton crane to construct the turbine.
-To get the crane and other heavy equipment to a single turbine site requires clearing 50-75 acres.
+A wind power plant (not a small wind turbine) involves dozens of industrial wind turbines, each 600 to 750 feet high, and each with an access road sturdy enough to accommodate a 500-ton crane to construct the turbine.
+To get the crane and other heavy equipment to a single turbine site requires clearing many acres.
 (See image.)
-All turbines must be connected with electricity transmission lines, either underground or above ground.
+Also required are miles of new interconnection lines, either underground or above ground.

 TOP OF THIS PAGE

-However, nuisance suits can't be stopped.
-Neighboring landowners who don't sign an easement agreement can still sue their neighbor for allowing a nuisance.
-Local laws establishing setbacks less than a mile are therefore setting up their communities for divisive neighbor-against- neighbor litigation.
+Neighboring landowners who don't sign an easement agreement can sue the company for allowing a nuisance.
+Local laws establishing setbacks less than a mile are therefore setting up their communities for divisive litigation.
 And understandably so, because the nuisance and safety impacts of a local law with inappropriate setbacks or buffer zones between wind turbines and homes should have been looked at in the first place.

 And what do the people of the State of New York get in return?
-As noted above, wind energy cannot replace conventional power plants or lower the cost of electricity.
-To generate 300 MW (typical actual generation rate for a base-load conventional power plant), operating at 20% capacity, at least 12 wind plants (each comprised of 60 turbines with 2.0 MW capacity per turbine) will be needed.
-Each wind plant can be expected to have a 10,000 acre footprint.
-Sixteen 60-turbine wind plants taking up as much as 120,000 acres (187.5 square miles) will cost far more, and have far more impact on the community than one conventional power plant.
+Wind energy cannot replace conventional power plants or lower the cost of electricity.
+To generate 300 MW (typical actual generation rate for a small base-load conventional power plant; large power plants are rated at about 1000 MW), operating at 20% capacity, at least 12 wind plants (each comprised of 60 turbines with 2.0 MW capacity per turbine, each requiring a 10-20 square mile project area) is needed.
+Twelve 60-turbine wind plants can take up as much as 120,000 acres (187.5 square miles), cost far more, and have far more impact on the community than one conventional power plant.
+(Remember, we don't know how much harmful emissions from fossil-fueled power plants are displaced by wind farms.)

-In western New York, wind energy companies are asking for local laws establishing setbacks of 1,000 feet or less.
-Easement agreements with local landowners preclude any complaint by the landowner for droning noise, loss of hunting resources, migraine-inducing "shadow flicker" cast nearly a mile away when the blades catch the sun, and damages from wind turbines leaking oil or ice thrown hundreds of feet at high velocity.
+In western New York, wind companies ask local landowners to sign easement agreements that preclude any complaint by the landowner about noise, loss of hunting resources, intrusive "shadow flicker" caused when the blades catch the sun, and damages from wind turbines leaking oil or throwing ice hundreds of feet at high velocity.
 At the same time, these companies are telling town boards and planning boards that wind turbines are quiet and safe.

 TOP OF THIS PAGE